 Beaches and berries practically put Bridgman on the map.

 At the time, the market for fruit was entirely local.
 That changed when Bridgman granted a railroad right-of-way through his land in exchange for the establishment of a train depot.
 The nursery business took off when a local grower placed an ad in an East Coast farm journal and started taking orders for strawberry and cane plants.
 The mail order nursery business became a million-dollar industry in the community, and wholesale nurseries continue to thrive in the area today.

-The area’s Weko Beach became a popular destination in the 1920s with a waterfront pavilion featuring dinner, dancing and music.
+The area’s Weko Beach became a destination in the 1920s with a waterfront pavilion featuring dinner, dancing and music.
 The city later purchased and renovated the pavilion, now known as the Beach House.

-Weko Beach continues to be a popular attraction along the shores of Lake Michigan as well as the Warren Dunes State Park.
-Visitors can walk along nearly three miles of beach between Weko Beach and Warren Dunes State Park.
+Weko Beach continues to be a popular attraction along the shores of Lake Michigan and has 960-feet of shoreline and connects to the southern border of Warren Dunes State Park.
+There are nearly three miles of beach between Weko Beach and Warren Dunes State Park for visitors to experience.

 No Nearby Public Transportation Found